 After leaving the US Thursday late afternoon we arrived in Nairobi Friday 8pm local time.
 Following my rules for preventing jet lag allowed us to be tired when we landed which was exactly what we wanted.
 We were so happy we did the eVisa so we could quickly go through immigration!
 We printed the forms prior to traveling to present to immigration upon arrival.

-The next morning we would be departing to Amboseli National Park so we booked the Acacia Tree Hotel.
-As we has a 8AM flight in the morning it was the perfect location.
+The next morning we would be departing to Amboseli National Park from Wilson Airport.
+We needed a Nairobi Airport Hotel that was close to both airports since we’d be arriving into Nairobi Airport.
+At the recommendation of a friend we booked the Acacia Tree Hotel.
+As we had a 8AM flight in the morning it was the perfect location.
 It was 30 minutes from Nairobi Airport and only 15 minutes from Wilson Airport where we were departing from.

 After such a long flight the night before the last thing we wanted was a long 4.5 hour bumpy drive to Amboseli National Park so we chose to take a 30 minute flight instead.
 Natural World Kenya Safaris took care of the booking for us and picked us up from our hotel to take us to the airport.
 We flew Kenya Airways on a 12 row propeller plane and landed on an airstrip in the middle of Amboseli National Park at 8:30AM .
 What a warm welcome we received when our plane had to do a circle before landing because animals were occupying the runway.